fewwwww/DM-UY-4913-NYUTANDON/midterm/README.md

 ![](./1.png)

+0. Look at the map and find Waldo!
-1. If you think you find the waldo in the screen, click it🖱️ and lock it.
+1. If you think you find Waldo in the screen, click it🖱️ and lock it.
 2. Click🖱️ the circle again to expose the whole horizontal line of screen.
 3. Click🖱️ the line again to expose the whole vertical line of screen.
 4. Click🖱️ the line again to expose the whole image.